 Another important thing about plecos is that they are not small fish.
 Plecos can get to over 12” long.
 Beginners will often get them for a 10 or 20-gallon tank, but the pleco will quickly outgrow this.
 A tank of 100 gallons is really necessary to handle their size and bioload.
 50 gallons may be acceptable for the smaller pleco varieties.

 Mollies are cute fish that are well-suited for community aquariums since they are peaceful.
 They come in a wide variety of colors and patterns, including gold, spotted, and white.
 Mollies don’t need to school, but they do like the company of other peaceful fish.
-The reason mollies can be considered intermediate is because they are typically brackish water fish.
+The reason mollies can be considered intermediate is that they are typically brackish water fish.
 This means they like some salt in their water.
 However, mollies will typically adjust to no salt or a complete saltwater tank.

 Mollies are live-bearers, so if you have a group of mollies, you’ll likely end up with babies.
 If you don’t want to deal with fry, the fish will usually eat them if they are hungry.
 You can also get a fish for the tank that will be likely to eat fry.
 Of course, you can also try to raise the babies if you have enough room for more mollies!

 Gouramis are another fish that is well-suited for a community aquarium.
 They are bigger fish that are very peaceful to most other fish.
 However, they can be aggressive to similar species, such as angelfish, betta fish, and other gouramis.
 This is why it can be best to have one gourami as the centerpiece of a community aquarium.

 Gouramis are like betta fish; they breathe water from the surface.
 Gourami fish come in some very cool colors and patterns, and they can make a striking addition to any aquarium.
 Remember that gourami fish can get up to several inches, so an aquarium of at least 20 to 30 gallons is best for one fish.